yaxuanpang/cart253/topics/variation-jam-autumn/README.md

 >  There is a night and day cycle with a ring in the top left corner that tracks the number of days the frog survives.
 It makes a full rotation after one full day and updates the number of days the frog has lived.

 > At night, flashlights will appear.
 If the flashlight overlaps with the frog twice in one night, it dies.

+## Modifications

+> Changed the colors to a fall color palette

+> Added a title screen with instructions(3 pages)

+> Added a new movement for the frog

+> Added a new bird (blue bird)

+> Removed flies and removed a bird

+> Added leaves that fall from the sky

 ## Screenshot(s)